Lessons on longevity: Structural audit of a 20-year-old reinforced concrete building

 • Lack of cover depth, compromising structural durability

-The residual quality of concrete and steel reinforcement was unequivocally unsatisfactory.
+The residual quality of concrete and steel reinforcement was unsatisfactory.

 The root cause – a cascade of neglect: